oauth-wg/oauth-selective-disclosure-jwt/main.md

 An SD-JWT is a JWT that MUST be signed using the issuer's private key.
-The payload of an SD-JWT MUST contain the `sd_digests` and `hash_alg` claims described in the following, and MAY contain a holder's public key or a reference thereto, as well as further claims such as `iss`, `iat`, etc. as defined or required by the application using SD-JWTs.
+The payload of an SD-JWT MUST contain the `sd_digests` and `hash_alg` claims described in the following sections, and MAY contain a holder's public key or a reference thereto, as well as further claims such as `iss`, `iat`, etc. as defined or required by the application using SD-JWTs.

 ### `sd_digests` Claim (Digests of Selectively Disclosable Claims)

-An SD-JWT MUST include hashes of the salted claim values that are included by the issuer under the property `sd_digests`.
+An SD-JWT MUST include hash digests of the salted claim values that are included by the issuer under the property `sd_digests`.

-The issuer MUST choose a unique salt value for each claim value.
-Each salt value MUST contain at least 128 bits of pseudorandom data, making it hard for an attacker to guess.
+The issuer MUST choose a unique and cryptographically random salt value for each claim value.
+Each salt value
+SHOULD contain at least 128 bits of pseudorandom data, making it hard for an attacker to guess.
 The salt value MUST then be encoded as a string.
-It is RECOMMENDED to base64url-encode at least 16 pseudorandom bytes.
+It is RECOMMENDED to base64url-encode the salt value.

-The issuer MUST build the hashes by hashing over a string that is formed by JSON-encoding an ordered array containing the salt and the claim value, e.g.:
+The issuer MUST build the digests by hashing over a string that is formed by JSON-encoding an ordered array containing the salt and the claim value, e.g.:
 `["6qMQvRL5haj","Peter"]`.
-The hash value is then base64url-encoded.
+The digest value is then base64url-encoded.
 Note that the precise JSON encoding can vary, and therefore, the JSON encodings MUST be sent to the holder along with the SD-JWT, as described below.